NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 Indeed the biggest challenge to Rust is not C, C++, Go or any established language.
-It's the next language---the language that leapfrogs Rust by being a better version.
+It's the next language---the language that leapfrogs Rust by being a better version of it.
 Maybe it has a better, easier borrow checker.
 Maybe it's faster to compile.
 That is the main obstacle towards Rust becoming a true A-list language[^1].